-Once engaged, we begin gathering information on your site.
-This will include the Certificate of Title, Drainage Plans, Zoning and Town Planning information.
+Once engaged, we begin gathering information on your site and services.
 We will organise external consultants to have the site surveyed on your behalf for its contours and boundaries.
-Any issues with regard to existing trees, power, water courses and soil type may be addressed.
-Checking out your blocks views, its orientation and its slope usually takes place once we have received the surveys.
-The visit to site gives us a real sense of how we might maximise the space available and to understand any challenges.
-Whether the block has an old home requiring demolition ie. knockdown rebuild or is a block that is an awkward shape, we will work with you to realise its potential.
+Any issues about existing trees, power, and soil testing will also be addressed.
+Understanding your blocks views, its orientation and its slope usually takes place once we have received the surveys.
+The site visit gives us a real sense of how we might maximise the space available and to understand any challenges.
+Whether the block has an old home requiring demolition ie. A knockdown rebuild or is the block an awkward shape, we will assess in order to realise its potential.

-We’ve been to your block and now we want to hear about you and how you and your family live.... what works for you and what doesn’t.... how you entertain..... what’s your family’s routine .... is a swimming pool part of your vision etc. We’ll be revisiting all those magazine clippings and scrapbooks going into more detail.
-We’ll be wanting to discuss any specific requirements or special interests you may have for example art space for paintings, the laundry must include a drying cupboard, the entry may need pigeon hole storage for kids school bags etc. Every detail, no matter how small, will help us understand you and your family's lifestyle and will be documented to form a written brief.
+We’ve been to your block and now we want to hear about you and how you and your family live…. what works for you and what doesn’t…. how you entertain….. what’s your family’s routine …. is a swimming pool part of your vision etc. We’ll be revisiting all those magazine clippings and scrapbooks going into more detail.
+We’ll be wanting to discuss any specific requirements or special interests you may have for example: a designated space for art, the laundry must incorporate a drying cupboard, you may need the provision for a future lift etc. Every detail, no matter how small, will help us understand you and your family’s lifestyle and will be documented to form a written design brief.
 A thorough and concise Design Brief is a vital part of the design process.
 It serves as an essential point of reference for all parties throughout the design process.